The Last Sultanate

 Another issue for the present and the future is the Sultan himself.
 Qaboos, at 78 years old, is currently the longest serving leader in the Arab world and has no apparent heir.
 He was married only once for three years in the 1970s until the marriage ended in divorce.
 Qaboos has never remarried since then.
 Domestic and foreign anxieties over this status quo have only increased since last year, when Qaboos began receiving ongoing treatment for cancer.
 By default, Oman uses male primogeniture, so the next royals in line would be his second cousins.
 The rules, however, require the royal family to agree by consensus or else a sealed letter from Qaboos would be opened stating his specific wishes.
 Expert observers have argued that these rules are intentional.
 Given that the family would likely not reach consensus, this allows Qaboos to secretly name his successor without causing controversy, and having to deal with it, while he is still alive.

 The reason why even foreign actors are anxious about the matter of succession is because Oman has been a relatively peaceful oasis in an increasingly turbulent Middle East.
 Further to that, Qaboos has consistently maintained a pragmatic foreign policy that often has Oman playing the role of mediator.
-The country has had a historically close connection to the United Kingdom and, in the recent decades, has also forged friendly ties with the United States and maintained a working relationship with the Gulf Arab states and Iran.
+The country has had a historically close connection to the United Kingdom and, in the recent decades, has also forged friendly ties with the United States and maintained working relationships with the Gulf Arab states and Iran.
 Oman’s exclave of the Musandam Peninsula forms the Arabian half of the strategic and tension-riddled Strait of Hormuz with Iran.
 The future of Omani stability and leadership, therefore, has major international implications.

 A Fragile Future